git/git.github.io/rev_news/drafts/edition-40.md

 * As a git user, what functionality would you like to see implemented?

-  I really get annoyed when fetching a tracked repository and all the tags from that remote repo are merged with my own tag, or with tags from another remote repo.
+  I really get annoyed when fetching a tracked repository and all the tags from that remote repo are merged with my own tags, or with tags from another remote repo.
 We have a separate namespace for remote branches but not for remote tags.
   That makes it very hard to know where a particular tag comes from, and "git remote rm" doesn't get rid of them either.
 This also pollutes the git-describe